SandeR2012/explore-flask/chapters/blueprints.md

 ```
 \end{codelisting}

-While there aren’t any technical limitations to either method, it’s nice to have the prefixes available in the same file as the registrations.
+While there aren't any technical limitations to either method, it's nice to have the prefixes available in the same file as the registrations.
 This makes it easier to move things around from the top-level.
 For this reason, I recommend setting `url_prefix` on registration.

 We can use converters to make the prefix dynamic, just like in `route()` calls.
 This includes any custom converters that we've defined.
 When using converters, we can pre-process the value given before handing it off to the view.
-In this case we’ll want to grab the user object based on the URL slug passed into our profile blueprint.
+In this case we'll want to grab the user object based on the URL slug passed into our profile blueprint.
 We'll do that by decorating a function with `url_value_preprocessor()`.

 \begin{codelisting}
 \label{code:fb7}